photo © Discovering Finland

 Suomusjärvi culture (8300-5000 BCE)

 The first traces of homo sapiens in Finland are post-glacial and date from around 8,500 BCE.
 The period following their arrival, which saw an increase in population, is known as the Suomusjärvi culture.
 These people were most likely seasonal hunter-gatherers.
 At the beginning of the 20th century, under a layer of peat, a Neolithic, or Stone Age, site was discovered in Antrea on the Karelian Isthmus, less than 200km north of St. Petersburg.
 Among the items found was the net of Antrea, which is one of the oldest fishing nets ever excavated, as well as wood and flint implements, polished instruments of shale, remains of nettle fibres, 16 fishing floats of piney bark, 31 stone plummets, and a long bone dagger.
-Elsewhere in South Karelia around 20 dwelling sites were discovered, although to date few of these archaeological excavations have been studied.
+Elsewhere in South Karelia around 20 dwelling sites were discovered, although to date few of these archaeological findings of Finnish history‘s excavations have been studied.
 Among the artefacts found at these dwellings are stone spearheads shaped like willow leaves, chisels and axes, which indicate that the inhabitants hunted and fished to survive.

 The Corded Ware culture (3200/2900-2300/1800 BCE)

 The Corded Ware, or the Battle Axe, culture began in the late Neolithic (Stone Age), and flourished throughout the Copper Age culminating in the early Bronze Age.
-This period is also known as the Single Grave culture due to the shared practice of single burial under barrows, where the deceased was usually accompanied by a battle axe, amber beads and pottery vessels.
+This period in History of Finland is also known as the Single Grave culture due to the shared practice of single burial under barrows, where the deceased was usually accompanied by a battle axe, amber beads and pottery vessels.
 It was during this period that the use of metal was introduced to Northern Europe.
 The Corded Ware culture was a mixed agrarian and hunter-gatherer culture.

 The Iron Age